NeuronWriter

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-They serve adjacent needs but don't currently overlap on shipped themes.
-Gemini is currently shipping more aggressively (velocity 10.0 vs 6.3), with 0 editorial sparks in the last 30 days against 0.
+Both compete on the same themes — integrations — within ai-assistants.
+Gemini is currently shipping more aggressively (velocity 10.0 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Top Gemini alternatives in ai-assistants are ranked by recent ship velocity.
 Browse the "Gemini alternatives" section above for the current picks, or visit /alternatives/gemini for the full list with editorial commentary on each.